 - 6.1.
-In reaching a conclusion, the Panel should consider both the written and oral evidence presented - 6.2.
+In reaching a conclusion, the Panel should consider both the written and oral evidence presented. - 6.2.
 The proceedings of the Hearing and the subsequent private discussion should be recorded.
-A verbatim record is not required, but the record should be sufficiently detailed to enable a report to be written that makes the reasons for the Panel's recommendations clear and to enable an examination board to use it as a basis for reconsideration of the case. - 6.3.
-The report should be prepared with due regard to confidentiality. - 6.4.
+A verbatim record is not required, but the written record should be sufficiently detailed to enable a report to be written that makes the reasons for the Panel's recommendations clear and to enable an examination board to use it as a basis for reconsideration of the case.
+Because audio recording affects the individual's ability to talk openly, audio recording will only be permitted in exceptional circumstances.
+Covert recording is a breach of trust and may be treated as misconduct (see regulation Section 3, Appendix 2 of the Handbook of Student Regulations). - 6.3.
+The report should be prepared with due regard to confidentiality.

+- 6.4.
 The Panel may judge whether the party with whom the burden of proof lies has demonstrated grounds to support their case and take action in accordance with the relevant section of the 'Handbook of Student Regulations'. - 6.5.
 The opportunity should also be taken to separately produce a list of issues for the University to consider as a separate matter as part of its quality assurance and enhancement procedures.